-Per ADS Total

-Initial public offering price US\$ US\$

-Underwriting discount (1) US\$ US\$

-Proceeds, before expenses, to GDS Holdings US\$ US\$
+Per ADS Total Initial public offering price US\$10.00 US\$192,500,000 Underwriting discount (1) US\$0.70 US\$13,475,000 Proceeds, before expenses, to GDS Holdings US\$9.30 US\$179,025,000

-We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
+1) We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
 See "Underwriting."

 Upon the completion of this offering, we will pay a preference dividend in the amount of US\$50.8 million to existing holders of our preferred shares, of which US\$11.4 million is to be paid in cash using a portion of the proceeds from this offering and US\$39.4 million is to be paid in the form of Class A ordinary shares.
-See "Prospectus Summary-The Offering-Preference Dividend" and "Dividend Policy" for more information
+See "Prospectus Summary-The Offering-Preference Dividend" and "Dividend Policy" for more intermediate.

-To the extent that the underwriters sell more than 19,250,000 ADSs, the underwriters have the option to purchase up to an additional 2,887,500 ADSs from GDS at the initial public offering price less the underwriting discount.
+To the extent that the underwriters sell more than 19,250,000 ADSs, the underwriters have the option to purchase up to an additional 2,887,500 ADSs from GDS at the initial public offering price less the inderwriting discount

-The underwriters expect to deliver the ADSs against payment in New York, New York on
+The underwriters expect to deliver the ADSs against payment in New York, New York on November 7, 2016.

-Upon completion of this offering, our outstanding share capital will consist of 677,708,466 Class A ordinary shares and 67,590,336 Class B ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
+Upon completion of this offering, our outstanding share capital will consist of 684,975,427 Class A ordinary shares and 67,590,336 Class B ordinary shares, assuming the underwriters do not exercise their option to purchase additional ADSs.
 Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting rights, director nomination rights and conversion rights.
 With respect to (i) the election of a simple majority of our directors and (ii) any change to our articles of association that would adversely affect the rights of the holders of Class B ordinary shares, at general meetings of our shareholders, each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to 20 votes.
-With respect to any other matters at general meetings of our shareholders, each Class B ordinary share is entitled to one vote, and each Class B ordinary share is entitled to one vote.
-Class B ordinary shares.
+With respect to any other matters at general meetings of our shareholders, each Class A ordinary shares is entitled to one vote, and each Class B ordinary share is entitled to one vote.
+Class B ordinary shares are convertible into Class A ordinary shares.
 Immediately after the completion of this offering, Mr. William Wei Huang, our founder, chairman and chief executive officer, will beneficially own 100% of the Class B ordinary shares issued and outstanding.
 For so long as there are Class B ordinary shares outstanding, the holders of Class B ordinary shares will also have the right to nominate one less than a simple majority, or five, of the directors to our board of directors, which directors shall be subject to the voting arrangements described above.
-In addition, pursuant to our articles of association as we expect them to be amended and become effective upon the completion of this offering, STT GDC, one of our principal shareholders, will have the right to nominate certain directors to our board of directors for so long as each of them holds certain percentages of our issued share capital.
+In addition, pursuant to our articles of association as we expect them to be amended and become effective upon the completion of this offering, STT GDC, one of our principal shareholders, will have the right to appoint certain directors and the Class B shareholders will have the right to nominate certain directors to our board of directors for so long as each of them holds certain percentages of our issued share capital.
 See "Description of Share Capital."